SalenaLuu/portfolio-microservice-example/README.md

     }

-> If you like, create an enum with your messages
+> Note: If you like, create an enum with your messages

 It could be something like this....